IshJha/GraphDB_query/README.md

 **Knowledge Graph Creation and Querying with Open-Source LLMs**

-**Author: Ish Jha Contact info: ishjha1929@gmail.com / jha.13@alumni.iitj.ac.in (please feel free to contact for any doubts or collabrative projects ! )**
+**Author: Ish Jha Contact info: ishjha1929@gmail.com / jha.13@alumni.iitj.ac.in (please feel free to contact for any doubts or collaborative projects ! )**

 This project demonstrates how to leverage Large Language Models (LLMs) to create a knowledge graph and query it using natural language.